What Do I Need to Have an Online Store?

-Despite what many hosts want you to think, having an online store doesn't have much to do with the actual server - this requires three components which any industry standard webserver can provide.
+Despite what many hosts want you to think, having an online store doesn't have much to do with the actual server - this requires three components that any industry-standard web server can provide.

 Some hosts sell you a "bundled" package of all these components and label it as a store.
 Such providers include Yahoo stores and Shopify.com.
-Hosting an online store is nothing magical - you just need a few basic components:
+Hosting an online store is nothing magical - you need a few essential components:

 - Your merchant account is what allows you to accept payments.
-The merchant account is set up between you and a merchant provider, and does not have anything to do with us - your store software connects through our server, to the merchant provider's server and sends it the credit card details your customer just typed into the store software's customer interface.
+The merchant account is set up between you and a merchant provider.
+It does not have anything to do with us - your store software connects through our server to the merchant provider's server and sends your customer's credit card details just typed into the store software's customer interface.
 The merchant provider then charges the customer's card and moves the funds into your account with them.
-How you get paid by the merchant provider varies from provider to provider, but normally they will either deposit into your account directly, send you a check, or send you a PayPal payment.
-The credit card information, when in transit between your client's computer and your server must be encrypted for safety reasons.
+How you get paid by the merchant provider varies from provider to provider.
+Still, they usually will either deposit into your account directly, send you a check, or send you a PayPal payment.
+When in transit between your client's computer and your server, the credit card information must be encrypted for safety reasons.
 This is why you need an SSL certificate(c).

 - The SSL certificate can be thought of as a lockbox for your data - while it doesn't make it any harder for anyone to get ahold of the data, it encrypts it to the point that nobody can understand it.
 In addition to encrypting data, the SSL shows visitors that your business is legitimate and will not attempt to defraud them in any way.